darienmt/darienmt.github.io/_posts/2016-03-15-advent-of-code-day-15.markdown

 - flavor: 44 \* 6 + 56 \* -2 = 152
 - texture: 44 \* 3 + 56 \* -1 = 76

-Multiplying all the properties together we find the score: 68 * 80 * 152 * 76 = 62842880.
+Multiplying all the properties together, we find the score: 68 * 80 * 152 * 76 = 62842880.
 In this case, none of the properties was negative.
 It is very important to check for negative and make zero the property's total sum not partial sums.

 As usual, we need to do some parsing to convert the input string into an Ingredient case class: